mendix/docs/content/refguide/start-event.md

 ---

 ## 1 Introduction
-A start event defines a starting point of a microflow or a nanoflow and is represented by a green circle.
+A start event defines the starting point of a microflow or a nanoflow and is represented by a green circle.
 A flow can contain only one start event.

-Link a start event and an activity you would like to start the microflow from with a [sequence flow](sequence-flow).
+Link the start event to an activity with which you would like to start the microflow using a [sequence flow](sequence-flow).

 ![](attachments/events/start-event.png)